abhogan/abhogan.github.io/index.md

 **Hogan AB**, Mercer GN, Glass K & Moore HC (2013) Modelling the seasonality of respiratory syncytial virus in young children. *Proceedings of the 20th International Congress on Modelling and Simulation*, Adelaide, Australia, pp 338-344.
 ISBN [978-0-9872143-2-4](https://www.researchgate.net/publication/259297832_Modelling_the_seasonality_of_respiratory_syncytial_virus_in_young_children).

+### Reports
+**Hogan AB**^, Jewell BL^, Sherrard-Smith E^, Vesga JF^, Watson OJ^, Whittaker C^ et al (2020) Report 19: The Potential Impact of the COVID-19 Epidemic on HIV, TB and Malaria in Low- and Middle-Income Countries.
+Imperial College London (01-05-2020).
+DOI: [10.25561/78670](https://doi.org/10.25561/78670).
+^contributed equally

+Sherrard-Smith E^, **Hogan AB**^, Hamlet A^, Watson OJ^, Whittaker C^ et al (2020) Report 18: The potential public health impact of COVID-19 on malaria in Africa.
+Imperial College London (01-05-2020).
+DOI: [10.25561/78668](https://doi.org/10.25561/78668).
+^contributed equally

 ### Edited volumes
 Zapasnik J & **Hogan AB** (editors) (2014) *The ANU Undergraduate Research Journal*.
 Volume 6.
 ANU Press, Canberra.
 ISSN (online): 1837-2872.

-### Code
-Code is available via GitHub (https://github.com/abhogan/).
-All code is open source and licensed under the MIT License.

 ### Thesis
 **Hogan AB** (2017), *Mathematical models for respiratory syncytial virus (RSV) transmission*.
 PhD thesis, Australian National University.
 DOI: [10.25911/5d70ec93b3047](https://openresearch-repository.anu.edu.au/handle/1885/118218).

+## Code
+Code is available via GitHub (https://github.com/abhogan/).
+All code is open source and licensed under the MIT License.

-## Other work
+## Outreach and other work
+Working Group for the Effects of COVID-19 on HIV, TB and Malaria (2020) What is the impact of COVID-19 on other diseases? *Biomedical Science Journal for Kids and Teens*.
+Available at [https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/](https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/).

+My video for [Women in Mathematics Day 2020](https://youtu.be/yafI0yYPPcs), for the Australian Research Council Centre of Excellence for Mathematical & Statistical Frontiers (ACEMS).
+A compilation of messages from many women in mathematics is [here](https://youtu.be/_gKYHvsWePU).

 Blog post for the Thesis Whisperer, published in May 2017
 [https://thesiswhisperer.com/2017/05/24/making-the-most-of-your-conference-money/](https://thesiswhisperer.com/2017/05/24/making-the-most-of-your-conference-money/)